About the Hoatzin

 This strange bird only occurs in the Amazon jungle and has no close relatives.
 Indeed, its heritage is a constant subject of debate among ornithologists.
 It has been placed with the cuckoos, turkey-like birds.
 It was even considered to be some type of ancient prehistoric bird.
 Studies have indicated that the Hoatzin is not a living fossil.
 It belongs to an old lineage of birds that may have no close relatives.
 One recent study of Hoatzin fossils showed that it may even have its origin in Africa and could have reached South America by floating across the Atlantic Ocean on clumps of vegetation!

-Whatever the truth may be about its evolutionary history, all guests of the Rainforest Expeditions eco-lodges.Here are some interesting facts about the Hoatzin:
+Whatever the truth may be about its evolutionary history, all guests of the Rainforest Expeditions eco-lodges stand a great chance of seeing one.

 - Listen for the odd grunting noises they make: Despite their large size, Hoatzins can be surprisingly inconspicuous.
 They usually give themselves away with unique “shushing” or grunting noises.
 Listen for this distinct sound and watch for this odd bird as it clumsily moves through the bushy, lakeside vegetation.

 - Sign up for a Free Trial of the Amazoncam: even if Amazon Travel is not in your short-term plans you can connect with Amazon wildlife.
 Sign-up for your free trial of the Wired Amazon and help us identify the Amazon wildlife that is on the photos taken by our 20 square kilometer grid of 78 cameras snapping away in the middle of the Amazon jungle.